maxmind/mod_maxminddb/README.md

     MaxMindDBEnv COUNTRY_CODE COUNTRY_DB/country/iso_code
     MaxMindDBEnv REGION_CODE  CITY_DB/subdivisions/0/iso_code

+### `MaxMindDBNetworkEnv` ###

+This directive assigns the network associated with the IP address to an environment variable.
+The network will be in CIDR format.

+    MaxMindDBNetworkEnv COUNTRY_DB COUNTRY_NETWORK
+    MaxMindDBNetworkEnv CITY_DB    CITY_NETWORK

 ## Exported Environment Variables ##

 In addition to the environment variable specified by `MaxMindDBEnv`, this